 What pleases me most is that the pasture grass is growing, so the boys can spend their days grazing again.
 Bored alpacas are not happy alpacas.

-in Yardley, PA.
+Ah, seeing the solar panels reminds me…I don’t often endorse products or businesses, but I want to give a special thanks to the folks of Exact Solar in Yardley, PA.
 After 3 years of trouble-free solar production, my panels started producing erratically this summer, and I discovered that the company who had done my installation has since disappeared.
 After trying to get help from several other companies, I finally found Exact Solar.
 With one phone call, they were able to fix the problem for me and didn’t even charge for their time: amazing!
 If we’re not going to get rain, at least I can be happy with sunny days again.